scale-it/algo-builder/docs/guide/runtime-advanced.md

 }
 ```

-You can check how to use rekeying transaction at  [here](https://github.com/scale-it/algo-builder/blob/master/packages/runtime/test/integration/rekey-transaction.ts).
+You can check how to use rekeying transaction in the [source code](https://github.com/scale-it/algo-builder/blob/master/packages/runtime/test/integration/rekey/rekey-transaction.ts).